jayce4610/auto-annotated-portfolio/content/pages/projects/project-three.md

 date: '2021-06-24'
 client: ''
 description: >-
-  ence the thrill of the ride with high-quality bikes, gear, and accessories.
+  Experience the thrill of the ride with high-quality bikes, gear, and accessories.
 Explore our collection and ride with confidence!
 media:
   type: ImageBlock
   url: /images/12.jpg